MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-custom-json.md

 You’ll upload the JSON file when you create a compliance policy that includes custom compliance settings.

-A correctly formatted JSON file includes the following information:
+A correctly formatted JSON file must include the following information:

-- **SettingName** - The name of the custom setting to use for base compliance
+- **SettingName** - The name of the custom setting to use for base compliance.
 - **Operator** - Represents a specific action that is used to build a compliance rule.
-For options, see the following list.
+For options, see the following list of supported operators.
 - **DataType** - The type of data that you can use to build your compliance rule.
-For options, see the following list.
+For options, see the following list of supported DataTypes.
 - **Operand** - Represent the values that the operator works on.
 - **MoreInfoURL** - A URL that’s shown to device users so they can learn more about the compliance requirement when their device is noncompliant for a setting.
+You can also use this to link to instructions to help users bring their device into compliance for this setting.
 - **RemediationStrings** - Information that gets displayed in the Company Portal when a device is noncompliant to a setting.
 This information is intended to help users understand the remediation options to bring a device to a compliant state.

-To help you define the settings in your JSON, we recommend using product configuration service providers (CSPs) that identify the settings and values you might want to use for compliance.

 **Supported operators**:
 - IsEquals